badek23/HandwrittenNumbers/README.md

 - The updated project is coded in Python.
 Libraries used include: 🤖tensorflow | 🧮numpy | 📈matplotlib | 🎨streamlit | 🖼️PIL

 ### Deployed app
-- The original deployed app URL is: https://handwrittennumbers.streamlit.app/
+The original deployed app URL is: https://handwrittennumbers.streamlit.app/
-- The updated deployed app URL is: IN PROGRESS

 ### Files
 For the original project: